-Ok I admit it – I’m insatiably curious about all kinds of things that are ooky and spooky, and a little bit wierd.
+Ok I admit it – I’m insatiably curious about all kinds of things that are ooky and spooky, and a little bit weird.
 But – I’m still a regular normal everyday kinda person who most people think when they meet me, that I’m far too ‘regular’ to be ‘into all that stuff’.
 But the reality is, I love ghost stories, experiencing spirituality close up, and learning all about life after (this) life too.

 This is a world that offers so many stories and opportunities to explore what makes us get goosebumps or cold shivers.
 And that does not necessarily mean the kind that Stephen King writes about, but everyday things.

-I’m talking about widows who keep feeling like their spouse is still lying in bed beside them, or having funny things happen every time you turn on the radio, or being haunted by disgruntled former lovers or friends who just want to finish things properly before they complete their own ‘crossing over’ phase of dying. this was my inspiration for Beyond the Shadows, but also a chance meeting played a big part in starting that story.
+I’m talking about widows who keep feeling like their spouse is still lying in bed beside them, or having funny things happen every time you turn on the radio, or being haunted by disgruntled former lovers or friends who just want to finish things properly before they complete their own ‘crossing over’ phase of dying.
+This was my inspiration for Beyond the Shadows, but also a chance meeting played a big part in starting that story.

-I love helping people to understand how mediums work, what we see, how we experience and interpret interractions, and most of all I love helping to take the ‘woo-woo’ out of the every day ooky spooky stuff that many of us simply put down to weird coincidences or imagination.
+I love helping people to understand how mediums work, what we see, how we experience and interpret interactions, and most of all I love helping to take the ‘woo-woo’ out of the every day ooky spooky stuff that many of us simply put down to weird coincidences or imagination.